 Cooling equipment requires a professional tune up each year – or twice a year if you use a heat pump system.
 Spring is the ideal time to have this service performed, as the timing allows your system to be fully serviced prior to the start of the cooling season.
 The air conditioner or heat pump receives the care it needs to operate at maximum energy efficiency, and any malfunctions are found and corrected prior to running the system this season.

 Preventative maintenance tune ups help you save money in many ways.
 When your air conditioner or heat pump operates at a higher efficiency level, as it uses less energy to cool your home.
 The lower your energy consumption, the lower your energy costs will be.
 You save money on repairs by catching and fixing them early on.
-Fixing repairs early can also help you avoid a sudden system outage and high fees for emergency HVAC repair calls.
+Fixing repairs early can also help you avoid a sudden system outage and high fees for major HVAC repair calls.

 2. HVAC System Cleaning